Liberalism in Greece

 This article gives an overview of liberalism in Greece.
 Liberal parties in Greece are largely committed to liberalism, republicanism and democracy.
 It is limited to liberal parties.

+Since 2015, classical liberalism has seen a surge in popularity.
+Surveys conducted in 2019 and 2023 found that approximately 20% of the population self-identified as liberal.

 History

 Each of the following sections describes an element of Greek liberalism, beginning with the 19th century.